 - Performs risk analysis in accordance with Federal regulations and University and sponsoring agency policies and procedures.

-- Maintains and monitors all aspects of the effort-reporting system.
+- Maintains and monitors all aspects of the effort-reporting process in Workday.

-- Processes and posts fund closeout transactions related to budget carryovers, final financial and administrative expense calculations, accounts receivable, and revenue.
+- Processes and posts grant closeout transactions related to budget carryovers, final financial and administrative expense calculations, accounts receivable, and revenue.

 - Prepares and submits timely interim and final financial reports, invoices, and letter of credit draws to the sponsoring agency.